National Socialist Movement (Netherlands): Party membership

+Support and electorate

 The NSB drew its main support from the middle class: civil servants, farmers, business people and soldiers supported the party.
 Most of these people were not part of the strong pillarized organisations surrounding the socialist unions, and the Protestant and Catholic churches.
 Instead they were often a loose member of the weaker liberal pillar, which was very diverse.
 The NSB party scored particularly well in Drenthe, Gelderland and the towns of Limburg at the border with Germany.
 The synod of the Reformed Churches in the Netherlands declared membership of the NSB irreconcilable with membership in their church denomination in 1936 and reaffirmed this in 1941.
 The Catholic Church warned against the party's ideology in 1936 and banned support for the NSB in 1936 on pain of exclusion from the sacraments.
 A mandement from the Roman Catholic bishops declared in 1941 membership of the NSB illicit to a high degree.